CRISPRNanoBio/Cas9_Pipeline/README.md

 ## Step 4.Identifying open reading frames
 [The python file](4_Identify_ORF_biopython.py) requires from user to specify `min_pro_len` parameter (minimum protein length).
 In case of Cas9 nuclease we recommend to put number in range  800 - 900.
 [Run this python file](4_Identify_ORF_biopython.py) on fasta files that passed step 3!

+## Step 5.
+Find fasta files that look similar to chosen Cas nuclease
+This step will be performed with usage of HMMsearch and HMMbuild programs.
+So, before launching the files, please download hmmsearch in your terminal.
+Detailed information about HMMER program can be found [here](http://eddylab.org/software/hmmer/Userguide.pdf).
+To run step 5 launch [this bash file](5_Hmmsearch.sh) that will launch [following python file](move_fasta_files_similar_to_Cas_nuclease.py).